estreetworkshop/ubuntu-rss-status/README.md

 `apt-get install apache2 php5 update-notifier-common git`

-This has been tested on Ubuntu 12.04 and 14.04 and on Raspberry Pi Wheezy
+This has been tested on:
+Ubuntu 12.04
+Ubuntu 14.04
+Raspbian Wheezy
+Raspbian Jessie

 # Install